sethpuckett/got-leaderboard/README.md

 Displays alive/dead status of key characters and keeps a running score in the death pool leaderboard.

-# To install
-you will need node, npm, broswerify, and http-server globally installed

-run npm install
+## Getting started
-cd into app folder and run browserify app.js > bundle.js cd back to root directory and run http-server
+cd into the root folder and run 'npm install' to install the required node modules

+once installed, run 'grunt' to compile the app and start a local server